-4. Determine and report whether any of those employees included in the listing obtained from management were also included on the listing obtained from management as immediate family members in step (2).
+4. Report whether any of those employees included in the listing obtained from management in agreed-upon (3) were also included on the listing obtained from management in agreed-upon procedure (2) as immediate family members.

 None of the employees included on the list of employees provided by management [agreed upon procedure (3)] appeared on the list provided by management in agreed-upon procedures (2).